Cultural Fit test

 Question

-Our survey takes about 2-4 minutes to complete.
-It asks you to imagine your ideal business school environment.
+The survey takes less than five minutes to complete.
+All questions are closed-ended and simply ask you to imagine your ideal business school environment.

 Question